Trump Acknowledges Biden Win, But Says He Won't Concede

 The president has previously refused to accept the results of the election and he dug in again Sunday, saying, “I concede NOTHING!
 We have a long way to go.”
 Even while seemingly acknowledging Biden’s victory, he also argued without evidence that the former vice president only won because the election was “rigged.”
 Trump then made unsubstantiated complaints about access for poll watchers and about vote tabulations and asserted, “WE WILL WIN!”
 Twitter soon posted warning labels about the tweets.

 There has been no widespread fraud in the 2020 election.
-In fact, election officials from both political parties have stated publicly that the election went well and international observers confirmed there were serious irregularities.
+In fact, election officials from both political parties have stated publicly that the election went well and international observers confirmed there were no serious irregularities.

 Trump’s campaign has tried to mount legal challenges across the country, but many of the lawsuits have been thrown out and none has included any evidence that the outcome might be reversed.